FreeOpcUa/freeopcua/README.md

-OPC-UA Server
+Open Source C++ OPC-UA Server and Client Library
 ========

-OPC-UA Server library written in C++.
+Open Source OPC-UA server and client library written in C++.
 Python bindings can be found in the opcua-python repository.
-The library is under development but works will all tested clients.
+The library is under development but works will all tested clients and servers.
 It support addressspace browse, read, write and address space modification as well as subscriptions and datachange events.

-history is not yet supported
+* history is not yet supported
+* subscription for client is in progress

-see examples in exe folder or the examples in python repository
+see examples in src/examples folder or the examples in python repository